Actindo-AG/Documentation/RetailSuiteAccounting/Operation/09_SplitBooking.md

 2. Enter the total invoice value in the *Turnover* field.

 3. Enter the date for the manual booking in the *Date* field.
-Date format must be TTMMJJ or TT.MM.JJ.
+Date format must be DDMMYY.

 4. Enter a personal account number in the *Account* field, that is, a debtor (customer) or a creditor (provider) account number.